Deerbrook Mall (Illinois): History

-On March 5, 2020, it was announced that Art Van Furniture would be closing as Art Van prepares to file for Chapter 11 Bankruptcy and plans to close all locations.
+On March 5, 2020, it was announced that Art Van Furniture would be closing as Art Van prepares to file for Chapter 11 Bankruptcy and the location was eventually closed.
+On April 24, 2023, the closure of all remaining Illinois Bed Bath & Beyond stores was announced, and the location liquidated and closed.
+Floor & Decor moved into the former Bed Bath & Beyond space the following year.

+On October 24, 2023, it was reported that a townhome complex named "Springs at Deerfield" would be built behind the mall.
+Construction began the following year, with move-ins expected in 2025 and construction to be finished in 2026.
+The name was later revealed to be "Springs at Lake Cook Crossing."

+In 2025, Mid-America launched an attempt to sell the property.

 1994 fire

-In May 1994, a fire broke out in the Bed, Bath, and Beyond store.
-12 separate town's fire departments and the Northern Illinois Police Alarm System responded to the blaze, which began on the loading dock and spread to the interior of the store, damaging merchandise and the interior ceiling.
+In May 1994, a fire broke out in the Bed Bath & Beyond store.
+12 separate towns' fire departments and the Northern Illinois Police Alarm System responded to the blaze, which began on the loading dock and spread to the interior of the store, damaging merchandise and the interior ceiling.

 Renovation

-In 1998, Atlanta-based Lend Lease Real Estate Investments Inc. (Lendlease Group) acquired Deerbrook Mall on behalf of one of its public pension fund clients from Valenti Builders, a Northfield, Illinois based company.
+In 1998, Lendlease acquired Deerbrook Mall on behalf of one of its public pension fund clients from Valenti Builders, a Northfield, Illinois based company.
 The new owners began a major interior and exterior renovation to update the aging mall which had been plagued by high vacancy rates.
 Subsequent major renovations between 2015 and 2017 included demolition of the enclosed portion of the mall in favor of major standalone anchor tenants.